internetarchive/warcprox/README.md

 - dns cache?? the system already does a fine job I'm thinking
 - keepalive with remote servers?
 - python3
-- special handling for 304 not-modified (either write revisit record, or modify request so server never responds with 304)
+- special handling for 304 not-modified (write nothing or write revisit record... and/or modify request so server never responds with 304)

 #### To not do